10.0

 Escape

 The contact owns a 2018 Ford Escape.
-The contact stated that on two occasions while driving at various speeds, the vehicle lost motive power.
-The check engine warning light illuminated but then disappeared.
-The vehicle was towed to a dealer where it was diagnosed and determined that the engine needed to be replaced due to coolant intrusion into cylinder #2.
-The vehicle was not repaired.
+The contact stated that on one occasion while in reverse(R), the vehicle lost motive power.
+The contact stated that an unknown warning light was illuminated.
+The vehicle was taken to a dealer where it was diagnosed that the engine needed to be replaced.
+The vehicle was repaired but the failure persisted.
+The contact stated that on another occasion while driving at an unknown speed two unknown warning lights illuminated.
+The vehicle was taken to a dealer but was not yet diagnosed.
 The manufacturer was notified of the failure.
-The failure mileage was approximately 190,000.
+The failure mileage was 60,000.

 Escape